In California, my homemade bug spray that uses essential oils worked for our bug repellent needs.

 Adapted slightly from Accidentally Green.

-Homemade Bug Spray with Castile Soap
+Homemade Bug Spray With Castille Soap

 - 1 tsp neem oil

-- 10 tsp liquid castile soap (peppermint scent would add the bug repelling effect of mint!)
+- 10 tsp liquid castile soap (peppermint scent would add the bug-repelling effect of mint!)

 - 4 cups distilled water, or water that has been boiled and cooled